Why are Identity and Access Management Essential in Healthcare?

 Step 3: Creating a plan

-This stage involves taking an inventory of all the resources available, business impact, financial plans, and technologies.
-This step involves fleshing out the roadmap, incorporating timeline and milestones, and carving out the scope for adjustments if required.
+This stage involves inventorying all available resources, business impact, financial plans, and technologies.
+It also involves fleshing out the roadmap, incorporating timelines and milestones, and carving out the scope for adjustments if required.

-It is also an excellent phase to understand how much investment would be required for implementation and different priorities to be taken into consideration.
+It is also an excellent phase for understanding the amount of investment required for implementation and the different priorities that need to be considered.

 Step 4: Execution

-This stage involves the execution of various phases for the IAM program and understanding the integration across the new system or technology ties with other systems.
-Before IAM implementation, specific steps need to be taken or could pose to be challenging in the future.
+This stage involves executing various phases of the IAM program and understanding the integration across the new system or technology ties with other systems.
+Before IAM implementation, specific steps need to be taken or could be challenging in the future.

-Hence, execution and measuring the ROI and understanding the full impact are essential for ensuring the IAM program’s efficiency.
+Hence, execution, measuring the ROI, and understanding the full impact is essential for ensuring the IAM program’s efficiency.

 Step 5: Measuring ROI

-This step is crucial to understand if the level of the IAM maturity level planned for this phase of the program is achieved or not.
-An assessment would involve addressing any issue, stepping back to check the implementation and make adjustments accordingly.
+This step is crucial to understanding whether the IAM maturity level planned for this phase of the program has been achieved.
+An assessment would involve addressing any issues, stepping back to check the implementation, and making adjustments accordingly.

-On accomplishing the vision, the next step would be to identify the next level of IAM maturity and pool in the required resources to complete it.
+To accomplish the vision, the next step would be to identify the next level of IAM maturity and pool the required resources to complete it.

 Veritis IT Managed Service Provider: PowerPoint PPT